darrast/mysqldump-select-db-backup/README.md

 # mysqldump-select-db-backup
-Create a MySQL database backup selected from all the databases available on the server for a given MySQL user.
+A simple bash scritp to create a MySQL database backup selected from all the databases available on the server for a given MySQL user.

 ## Prerequisites